Beating evil into the ground with rainbows and kicks since 2004.

 - The first Pretty Cure All Stars movie heralds the Middle Stage: A Bat Family Crossover featuring characters from the six seasons screening up to that point (a total of 14 heroines).
 A new movie was made every year, incorporating the team from that season (and Sixth Rangers from the previous season who had not been introduced when the last movie was released).
 By the time of the fifth movie (coinciding with the tenth season, DokiDoki!
 Precure), there are 32 Precures, and at one point in Doki Doki Precure, one of the villains comments that at this rate it won't be long before there are a hundred.

-- Happiness Charge Pretty Cure begins the Late Stage, with Precures operating worldwide.
+- Happiness Charge Pretty Cure has a Late Stage, with Precures operating worldwide.
+It only applies to that season, however.

 - Supreme Chef: Honoka, Hikari, Saki, Rin, Kanade, Akane, Nao, Mana.